-This includes events which demonstrate recognition of the faculty member's expertise on a state-wide basis.
-It will include activities such as guest soloist on other college campuses, playing in a symphony as soloist or regular member, singing with an opera group, or presenting seminars, etc. in other areas of this state.
+This includes events that demonstrate recognition of the faculty member's expertise on a state-wide (Arkansas) basis.
+It will consist of activities such as being a guest soloist on other Arkansas college campuses, playing in a symphony as a soloist or regular member, singing with an opera group, or presenting seminars, etc., in areas of this state outside of Northeast Arkansas.